Wind farm BARD Offshore 1 in the North Sea (Photo: Matthias Krüger / HZG)

 This rapid transformation of the southern North Sea into an energy seascape may compromise environmental development goals stipulated by national and international legislation and bears conflict potential with other natural resources, such as fisheries.

-The Helmholtz-Zentrum Geesthacht, therefore examines physical and biogeochemical effects of offshore wind farms on the North Sea as well as social and planning aspects - in particular in the German Exclusive Economic Zone of the North Sea.
+The Helmholtz-Zentrum Geesthacht therefore examines the physical, biogeochemical and ecosystem effects of offshore wind farms as well as social and planning aspects.

 Various aspects of our research work